talisman-team/talisman-art/IMPORTED_DESIGN_DOCS.md

 - **Web**: An intricate web with multiple strands representing different network connections.
 - **Background**: A dark, abstract network-themed backdrop to emphasize connectivity.
 - **Data Flow**: Visual cues (like glowing strands or pulsing nodes) to indicate active data flow across the web.
 Broken strands could represent dropped connections.

+## The Talisman

+The Talisman is a powerful artifact that embodies the essence of the device and software.
+It serves as an icon and as a boot-up animation, symbolizing the core values and functionality of the system.
+The talisman would animate with dynamic elements that reflect the device's operations and status.

+### Triggers

+This talisman would be activated during boot-up sequences.
+The animation would include elements of boot (daemons, networking, etc) coming to life, symbolizing the initialization of the system.

+### Display Elements

+- **Talisman**: A Precious stone (emerald, ruby, opal, etc) with wrapped in a golden frame, glowing with energy.
+- **Dynamic Elements**: Animated components that represent various system functions being absorbed into the talisman.
+Talisman glows brighter or increases in size or opacity as more elements are absorbed until boot is complete.
+- **Soul Black Background**: A dark, minimalist backdrop to highlight the talisman and its dynamic elements.
+- **Boot Indication**: Only elements being initialized should be displayed as an icon or subtle visual cue around the talisman, avoiding clutter.
+Should disappear once been absorbed into the talisman.